ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 Asking individuals to give us money instead of companies is asking the people who are actually doing the open source work to support us.
 **The companies benefiting from open source should be supporting the ecosystem much more than they are.**[#f2]_

-I also believe that companies have the same issues with documentation that open source has.
+Companies have the same issues with documentation that open source has.
 Read the Docs has always been open source, so some companies have installed it locally.
 However,